-A Trump Golf Course Said It Gave Millions To Charity; Here's What The Numbers Say
+A Trump Golf Course Said It Gave Millions To Charity.
+Here's What The Numbers Say

 As several organizations pointed out, the fact that 17 of them could not find a record of a donation does not necessarily mean they never received one.
 It could suggest that the donations were not significant enough to be remembered or written down, or it might be chalked up to a lack of precision in naming the recipients.

 For example, the Trump Campaign document listed more than $21,000 in donations to the "UCLA Foundation" and the "UCLA Women's Golf Program."
-Brian Haas, a spokesperson for the university, said UCLA searched multiple times for records of donations, but came up empty-handed.
+Brian Haas, a spokesman for the university, said UCLA searched multiple times for records of donations, but came up empty-handed.

 "We are unaware of these particular donations," Haas wrote in an email.
 "If you can coax some additional information from the Trump Organization, perhaps that would help."